talvanes/babel-ts-minimal/README.md

    ```sh
    npm run dev
    ```
-   This uses Nodemon and Babel Node to run [`index.js`](index.js) with automatic reload on changes.
+   This uses Nodemon and Babel Node to run [`src/index.ts`](src/index.ts) with automatic reload on changes.

 3. **Build for production:**
    ```sh
    npm run build
    ```
-   This transpiles the source code from `src/` to `dist/` directory using Babel.
+   This transpiles the TypeScript source code from `src/` to `dist/` directory using Babel.

 4. **Run in production mode:**
    ```sh